Free Consultation

 There are many situations where self-defense is justified.
 If you feel like you are in imminent danger or want to protect someone else, you have the right to fight back against the perpetrator.
 However, there are certain cases where using force in self-defense could land you in serious legal trouble.

 If a court believes that you used an unnecessary level of force or committed an illegal act, you could face criminal charges.
-In these situations, it is important to be aware of the self-defense laws in Washington state and speak to a defense lawyer as soon as possible.
+In these situations, it is important to be aware of the self-defense laws in Washington state and speak to a criminal defense lawyer in Tacoma as soon as possible.

 According to the Revised Code of Washington (RCW) 9A.16.020, people can lawfully use, attempt to use, or threaten force in very specific circumstances.
 Examples of scenarios where you could use self-defense include the following.